Also known as: nordic curl, nordic hamstring curl, kneeling hamstring curl, eccentric nordic, nordic negatives

 How to Do Half nordic curls

-2. Align your body: Keep a straight line from knees to shoulders, hips fully extended, chest up, and avoid bending at the hips before you begin lowering.
+2. Align body: Keep a straight line from knees to shoulders, extend hips, and engage core to prevent bending at the waist during the descent.

 Muscle Groups